CARE: A Capability-Based Measurement Framework for Reproductive Equity in Human-AI Interaction: Capability Approach Modules

-\promptbox[ title ={A-Module: The Non-optional Core}, placeholder = { \begin{enumerate} \item[A1.] \textbf{Functionings and capabilities as core concepts:} CARE distinguishes between what users actually achieve (functionings) and their real opportunity to achieve it (capabilities). \item[A2.] \textbf{Functionings and capabilities are value-neutral categories:} Functionings can be positive (being informed about contraception), negative (receiving stigmatizing responses), or ambiguous (providing care under pressure).
-Value-neutrality allows CARE to analyze all SRH outcomes.
-Table \ref{tab:nussbaum_beings_doings} presents the capabilities and functionings selected as critical for reproductive freedom. \item[A3.] \textbf{Conversion factors:} Personal, social, and environmental factors affect users' ability to transform resources into functionings.
-CARE introduces sociotechnical conversion factors to account for how tool design mediates this process, explaining why equal access to SRH technologies does not produce equal capabilities. \item[A4.] \textbf{Means-ends distinction:} Resources are means; capabilities and functionings are ends.
-In CARE, the SRH technology is the resource, and the end is expanding users' ability to achieve reproductive freedom. \item[A5.] \textbf{The evaluative space:} SRH technologies must be evaluated by their impact on what users can be and do, not through technical metrics like usage statistics, shifting focus from system performance to human wellbeing. \item[A6.] \textbf{Other dimensions of ultimate value:} CARE integrates Nussbaum's Ten Central Human Capabilities as its normative foundation. \item[A7.] \textbf{Valuing each person as an end:} CARE evaluates impact on individual users, ensuring that analysis does not aggregate away disadvantages faced by marginalized populations. \end{enumerate} } ] \promptbox[ title = {B-Module: Specification for SRH Technologies}, placeholder = { \begin{enumerate} \item[B1.] \textbf{Purpose:} To provide a framework for normative design and evaluation of SRH technologies that expand users' freedom to access, understand, and act on accurate SRH information free from misinformation, stigma, discrimination, or social sanctions. \item[B2.] \textbf{Selection of dimensions:} We derived functionings and capabilities by working backward from wellbeing goals.
+\promptbox[ title = {B-Module: Specification for SRH Technologies}, placeholder = { \begin{enumerate} \item[B1.] \textbf{Purpose:} To provide a framework for normative design and evaluation of SRH technologies that expand users' freedom to access, understand, and act on accurate SRH information free from misinformation, stigma, discrimination, or social sanctions. \item[B2.] \textbf{Selection of dimensions:} We derived functionings and capabilities by working backward from wellbeing goals.
 Sexual and reproductive wellbeing encompasses SRH, autonomy and agency, reduced anxiety and harm, and dignity and social inclusion.
 These goals require key beings (being informed, confident, and respected) and doings (seeking care, making informed choices, and exercising reproductive agency).
 Drawing on Nussbaum's Ten Central Human Capabilities, we define SRH-related functionings as shown in Table \ref{tab:nussbaum_beings_doings}. \item[B3.] \textbf{Human diversity:} Users' identities (race, gender, disability) shape their conversion factors and capability sets.
 Ignoring diversity would overlook how SRH technologies might produce unequal outcomes for users facing compounding barriers. \item[B4.] \textbf{Agency:} Each user is treated as an independent agent capable of making their own decisions.
 SRH technologies should support user autonomy by providing options and knowledge rather than prescribing behavior. \item[B5.] \textbf{Structural constraints:} CARE considers systemic barriers such as inadequate education and SRH stigma that shape interactions between users and technologies, ensuring analysis accounts for the broader structures within which tools operate. \item[B6.] \textbf{Functionings vs. capabilities:} CARE focuses on expanding capabilities as the precondition for achieving functionings, with reproductive freedom as the ultimate goal. \item[B7.] \textbf{Meta-theoretical commitment:} CARE adopts a normative approach that centers users from diverse backgrounds and contexts. \end{enumerate} } ]